lrytz/efftp/notes/purity.md

 # More implementation specific points

+- integrate ANF transform in all places where necessary

+- cannot use expected effect

 - for every local variable we need to know its initial locality
     - need to attach it somehow to its symbol
     - when the variable gets out of scope (Block) the references to it need to be replaced by the initial locality